bankin/redis-solution/README.md

 - `SOLUTION_ACTIVE_CONSUMERS_LIST_KEY` - list where all active consumer ids
 are kept
   - default: `consumer:ids`
+- `SOLUTION_MONITORING_TIMEOUT_IN_SECONDS` - how often should the monitoring
+report about amount of processed messages per second
+  - default: `3`

 - `BANKIN_MESSAGE_BACKLOG_STREAM_KEY` - where messages from the pub/sub are
 stored for processing
+  - default: `messages:backlog`
 - `BANKIN_CONSUMER_GROUP_NAME` - the name of the consumer group each consumer is added to
   - default: `main-consumers`